Diontae Johnson Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 - So far this season, 25.6% of the 620 passes thrown by his team have gone Johnson's way.

-- Johnson has seen the ball thrown his way 19 times in the red zone this season, 20.4% of his team's 93 red zone pass attempts.
+- With 19 targets in the red zone this season, Johnson has been on the receiving end of 20.4% of his team's 93 red zone pass attempts.

-- The Steelers, who rank 21st in the NFL in points scored, have dropped back to pass 61.9% of the time while opting for the ground attack 38.1% of the time.
+- The Steelers have called a pass in 61.9% of their plays from scrimmage this year while running the ball 38.1% of the time.
+This offensive attack ranks 21st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Ravens.